malayjoshi13/Describer/README.md

 ![image](https://user-images.githubusercontent.com/71775151/192083201-035fc4c6-f1eb-42b0-ab68-1bc7942ad90a.png)

-## 1) Bring your own image and use Describer to generate the most suited caption describing it (aka Inference)
+## 1) Bring your own image and generate the most suited caption describing it (aka Inference)
 Check out this easy-to-use [Google Colab Notebook](https://colab.research.google.com/drive/1HIpLysJeD401qB8bayn7sKXehEQUzl8L?usp=sharing).
 Upload your image and get your captions!

 ## 2) Training and Evaluating on your own dataset and hyperparameters to improve it further